Difference Between Federal and State Government

 4. The laws play a significant role in operating a nation.
 Laws formulated by the federal government are applicable nationwide and followed by all the states, but the laws formulated by the state government are applicable only to the citizens of that state.

-5. It is important to have foreign commerce or trade because it eventually contributes to the economic development of the country.
+5. Having foreign commerce or trade is important because it eventually contributes to the country’s economic development.
 The federal government is responsible for international trade and operates the functioning of commerce related to foreign countries.
 On the contrary, the state government cannot regulate international trade.

 References